InnoPhaseIoT/talaria_two_azure/examples/iothub_devicetwin_and_methods_sample/README.md

 ```

 Once the Sample App is run, please notice the logs in the Talaria TWO Console output -
+(Actual logs will reflect names of the Hub, devices you have actually used.
+Example logs provided here are just for reference.)

 ```
 Device Twin reported properties update completed with result: 204